box/developer.box.com/content/guides/box-ai/ai-agents/overrides-tutorial.md

       }'
 ```

-The response comes with a set of metadata.
+The response is a set of metadata:

 ```curl
 {